Here are some questioning, prophetic and practical challenges to you and to me. Hopefully Biblical too!

 Why do so many Christians walk away from churches?

 What’s going on?
 Is it the fault of the people walking away or have many of our churches become confused, dinosaurs, irrelevant, archaic, too caught up in themselves, like little twee comfy clubs..?
 I think so.
 What about you?
 Where’s the life, the power?
 Are we too laid back as people pass us by with deep hurts and needs?
 How can we make the change?
 There are 1000s of people mainly in their 20s and 30s who are Christians but who struggle desperately with church.
 Are we living with legacies of yesteryear or being Biblical?

 Who are we reaching?

 I co-presented a Christian radio station recently.
-I was asked not to play so much 'hard rock' (it was POD and Creed).
+I was asked not to play so much ‘hard rock’ (it was POD and Creed).
 Unbelievable.
 Are we trying to relate to the world, bring Jesus or what?
 I love rap music, hip-hop culture.
-Rap and R&B are the biggest selling music in the world (50% of US sales in 2004).
+Rap and R&B are the biggest selling music in the world.
 Skating music is big.
 Nu-metal is big.
 Punk is big.
-Millions go clubbing each weekend to dance music and aren't even up by the time most Sunday morning services start.
+Millions go clubbing each weekend to dance music and aren’t even up by the time most Sunday morning services start.
 Pop music is huge!